Detecting Malicious Intents in Smart Contracts with Pre-trained Programming Language Models: Related Work

-With the rise of machine learning and large models, vulnerability detection has advanced substantially.
-SaferSC~\cite{tann2018towards} adopts LSTM-based sequential models, while ContractWard~\cite{wang2020contractward}, DR-GCN, and TMP~\cite{zhuang2020smart} apply graph learning.
-ESCORT~\cite{sendner2023smarter} uses transfer learning, and CLEAR~\cite{chen2024improving} introduces contrastive learning.
-Recent studies have also explored LLM-based security analysis.
-Chen \etal systematically evaluated ChatGPT for smart contract vulnerability detection~\cite{chen2025chatgpt}, finding that while recall was high, precision was limited compared to specialized detectors.
-Yu \etal proposed Smart-LLaMA-DPO~\cite{yu2025smart}, a reinforced LLM framework that improves explainability in vulnerability detection.
-Li \etal introduced SCALM~\cite{li2025scalm}, which leverages LLM prompting strategies to identify bad practices in contracts.
+With the adoption of machine learning, vulnerability detection has evolved toward learned representations.
+SaferSC~\cite{tann2018towards} employs sequential neural models, while ContractWard~\cite{wang2020contractward}, DR-GCN, and TMP~\cite{zhuang2020smart} leverage graph-based learning.
+Recent work explores transfer and contrastive learning~\cite{sendner2023smarter, chen2024improving}, as well as LLM-based vulnerability analysis~\cite{chen2025chatgpt, yu2025smart, li2025scalm}.

-Despite these advances, most research continues to concentrate on bugs, vulnerabilities, and coding practices.
-In contrast, our work focuses on \textbf{unsafe developer intents}, introducing representations tailored for intent-level security analysis that extend beyond these conventional concerns.
+Despite these advances, the dominant focus remains on bugs, vulnerabilities, and insecure coding practices.
+In contrast, our work addresses unsafe developer intents, capturing intentional and high-risk behaviors that cannot be fully characterized by vulnerability-level analysis alone.